-Although the SICAV has implemented appropriate valuation procedures to determine and verify the value of OTC derivatives, pricing of these instruments is subjective and their valuation is limited to a small number of market professionals who often act in a dual capacity, as the counterparty and pricing agent for the same transactions.
-Inaccurate valuation can result in inaccurate recognition of gains or losses and counterparty exposure.
+Pricing of these instruments is subjective and their valuation is limited to a small number of market professionals who often act in a dual capacity, as the counterparty and pricing agent for the same transactions.
+In addition, OTC Derivatives may be exposed to counterparty risk.